-What's on IOF 2021 The Phantom of the Opera Presented by the 31st St Albans International Organ Festival Following the great success of The Cabinet of Dr Caligari at the 2019 festival, live improvisation to silent film returns – this time with this classic horror from 1925.
+What's on Organ Festival The Phantom of the Opera Presented by the 31st St Albans International Organ Festival Following the great success of The Cabinet of Dr Caligari at the 2019 festival, live improvisation to silent film returns – this time with this classic horror from 1925.
 Organ students from the Royal Academy of Music perform with live electronics, percussion and piano, directed by the innovative composer/organist Franz Danksagmüller.
 This macabre film, directed by Rupert Julian, was based on French author Gaston Leroux’s 1910 novel Le Fantôme de l’opéra.
 Lon Chaney is the deformed Phantom who haunts the dark catacombs of Paris Opera House.
 He falls in love with an aspiring opera singer Christine, played by Mary Philbin.
 This breathtaking masterpiece of early cinema remains astonishing nearly a century after its creation.
 How to Book You can book tickets to this event using the booking system below or by calling the Box Office on 01727 890290.
-Book with confidence for all events at this year's International Organ Festival.
-Find out more about changes to the booking policy here.
+Book with confidence.
+All events will be Covid-Secure.
+We undertake to monitor all relevant developments and to communicate with ticket-holders as required.
+If you find that you are no longer able to attend any event – for any reason – you will be entitled to a full refund.
+Find out more here.